sankarvj/relay/README.md

 # Relay
 Project Relay is the sales/customer-success software built on top of the no-code framework.
-Which means, the end user can build `n` number of entities/modules on top of the base software based on his business needs of his own.
+Which means, the end user can build `n` number of entities/modules on top of the base software based on his business needs.

 ## Getting Started
 > make run